LCOGT/banzai/docs/smartstacking_architecture.md

   notification only tells the worker *when to look*; it does not carry decision-making state.

-The important caveat is that the current implementation still depends on the Redis notification list for complete-stack detection.
-If a completion notification is lost, active rows can remain active indefinitely.
-A more robust version would either add a DB fallback for complete-ready stacks or remove the notification list entirely and discover actionable stacks directly from the DB.

 ### Alternatives we did not take

 - **Single Celery task per "stack maybe complete" event.** Would force